 1. Students making presentations at conferences are eligible for up to $6,000 over the six year period of fellowship support in scholarships to help defer travel related expenses, excluding meals and entertainment.
 Please consult the graduate coordinator for your current balance.

 2. Students complete the Graduate Student Request for Travel Funds and obtain their research supervisor’s and the graduate advisor’s signatures.
-This fully completed and signed form is to be given to the graduate coordinator prior to travel.
+This fully completed and signed form is to be given to the graduate coordinator two weeks prior to travel.